 An employees’ real “engagement” is not possible without the emotional resonance that comes from a belief in the integrity of an organization and its’ leaders.
 There will always be emotional spillover from an individual’s personal needs and feelings into organizational culture.
 Self-development and greater skill in self-management can go a long way to helping that stay balanced.
 However, nothing can influence individual performance and interpersonal relationships as powerfully as institutional culture.

-I’m sure you heard the unattractive colloquialism “A fish rots from the head down.”
+I’m sure you heard the attractive phrase, “A fish rots from the head down.”
 The phrase underscores the importance of leadership, at least from the perspective of centralized authority.
-Whether controlling or open, leaders and the organizational cultures they shape set the tone for emotional expression.
+Whether controlling or open, leaders and the organizational culture they shape set the tone for emotional expression.
 And the people will follow.

 Thanks for reading and taking the time to comment, subscribe, share, like and tweet this article.
 It’s appreciated.